 You’re probably wondering what is Down syndrome and what causes it.
 I also didn’t know of its existence until I lost my sister when she was barely a year old.
-At that time, words like a hole in the heart, slow growth, breathing problems, and trisomy 21 kept being repeated around me.
+At that time, words like a hole in the heart, slow growth, breathing problems, and trisomy 21 sounded like a foreign language.

 It is easy to tell that someone has Down syndrome because some of the traits can be seen i.e. an upward slant to the eyes, flat nose, small stature, low muscle tone and single deep crease across the center of the palm.
 Each individual may possess these traits to a different degree.
 Down Syndrome will involve birth defects, intellectual disabilities, heart defects, visual and hearing impairments.

 Anyone regardless of race or economic ability can be born with Down syndrome.
 However, babies born to women aged 35 years and above are more predisposed.
 Maternal age is the only factor that has been linked to an increased chance of having a baby with Down syndrome.